oxquantum-repo/AutoDot/Resources/Running_on_windows.md

 ```
 export PATH=~/miniconda3/bin:$PATH
 ```
-To activate conda comand.
+To activate conda command.

 # Install AutoDot
 ## From github (only available when repo is public)
 ```
 git clone https://github.com/oxquantum-repo/AutoDot.git
 ```
 This will download a copy of the current repo.
-After this subsytem setup is complete and you can continue to follow either the [quick enviroment guide](../Playground/README.md) or the [main documentation](../README.md).
+After this subsystem setup is complete and you can continue to follow either the [quick environment guide](../Playground/README.md) or the [main documentation](../README.md).

 ## From zip
 Download the AutoDot folder and unzip it into your windows downloads folder.